blockchain-certificates/cert-issuer/docs/issuing.md

     - for testnet addresses go to [bitaddress.org?testnet=true](http://bitaddress.org?testnet=true)
     - for mainnet addresses go to [bitaddress.org](http://bitaddress.org)
 2. Create an 'issuing address', i.e. the address from which your certificates are issued.
-    - save the unencrypted private key to your USB drive, in a file called pk_issuing.txt
+    - save the unencrypted private key to a file (we recommend that store it on a removable drive for security).
     - save the public address as the `issuing_address` value in conf.ini

-If you plan to run a local bitcoin node, you can create addresses by command line.
+If you are using a local bitcoin node, you can create addresses by command line.
 See [bitcoind.md](bitcoind.md)

 ### Get coins